 Since fleeting romances do not often provoke a conversation around sexual health and such discussions sorrowfully can be considered a bit of a ‘buzz killer’, the easiest way to have fun but be safe is to use condoms.
 Take control and carry condoms in your bag/wallet/pocket and don’t just expect your partner to have one – just expect them to use one.
 If they refuse, the chances are it’s highly likely they’ve had unprotected sex with someone else… so you have to ask yourself if it is really worth the risk!

 If you’ve already been away and think you might have taken a risk with your sexual health and didn’t use / ran out / didn’t have time to think to use a condom (don’t worry, we’ve all been there), or if you haven’t tested for HIV in a while, it’s time to take control and sort out getting tested.
 There are treatments available for all STI’s, including HIV, and the earlier you find out, the better the outcome and the easier the treatment.
 But you can’t get treated if you don’t first test.

-Testing for HIV with our BioSURE HIV Self Test is so simple and can be quickly crossed off your list.
-A tiny finger-prick of blood is all that is needed to provide you with your own accurate result in just 15 minutes, in your own time and place, so you can make informed choices on your own terms.
+Testing for HIV with the OraQuick HIV Self Test is so simple and can be quickly crossed off your list.
+An easy and pain free swab of the gums is all that is needed to provide you with your own accurate result in just 20 minutes, in your own time and place, so you can make informed choices on your own terms.

-You can find out more about the BioSure HIV Self Test
+You can find out more about the OraQuick HIV Self Test

 This summer enjoy yourself, have fun and make memories that you can look back on and smile about, without the worry about of not knowing your status.